The mechanics of light

 The image below shows how this dial works for the horizontal angle, from 0 to 90 degrees, with 0 degrees signifying the light is behind the photographer, and 90 degrees when the light is at the side of the subject.

 So when the light source is behind the photographer, thus 0 degrees, your subject will look flatter and less dramatic.
 Whereas when the light source hits your subject at its side, thus 90 degrees, your subject does not look flat anymore and is much more dramatic.
 See the examples below.
-There is no bad or good way in doing that, it all depends on the result you want to achieve.
+There is no bad or good way of doing that, it all depends on the result you want to achieve.
 At times, although a flat image looks less dramatic, it might be more flattering to a portrait.

 Backlight